 detection leads to treatment, and with early treatment, a child with autism can

 These findings, published in the journal Pediatrics, come from a nationally representative survey of almost 62,000 mothers of school-aged children, including 364 mothers of children with autism.
 Researchers concluded that moms of children with autism were just as likely as other moms to report having a close relationship with their child and five times as likely to do so as mothers of children who had other developmental problems (not including autism).

 Autism and other pervasive developmental disorders (or PDD) typically begin before age 3.
 They are a complex group of developmental disabilities marked by great difficulty in social interaction and communication.
 Difficulties on the spectrum range from mild to severe.

 If your child has autism, you know how this developmental disorder can disrupt every part of your life -- your relationships, physical and emotional health, and career aspirations.
 But there is hope and help.
 Consider the following strategies as you tackle the special challenges and receive the unique joys of parenting a child with autism.

 1. Learn All You Can About Autism

-Autism is usually detected during a child's formative years, so experts know that early diagnosis, intervention, and treatment are the keys to helping young children with autism develop to their full potential.
+Autism spectrum disorder (ASD) is usually detected during a child's formative years, so experts know that early diagnosis, intervention, and treatment are the keys to helping young children with autism develop to their full potential.
 The primary goal of autism treatment is to improve the overall ability of the child to function.